terminal-nerds/website/.github/PULL_REQUEST_TEMPLATE/client-fix.md

 <!--
-Would you please describe the tasks shortly for the sake of communication with collaborators and speed up the time on developing this feature?
+Would you please describe the tasks shortly for the sake of communication with collaborators and speed up the time on resolving this issue?
 -->

 -   [ ] ...